 Built in the 1st century AD, Pula Arena is one of the world’s largest surviving Roman amphitheaters and the best preserved ancient monument in Croatia.
 Once used for gladiator fights, the arena is now the center of the city’s cultural life, hosting a variety of events, exhibitions, and concerts, including the Pula Film Festival in July.

 Venetian-era monuments, purple lavender fields, and a yacht-studded Renaissance harbor – this is Hvar, the sunniest and most glamorous of all Croatian islands.
-Situated in the Adriatic Sea, off the Dalmatian coast, Hvar is characterized by green, unspoilt landscapes and small, pebbly beaches lapped by calm, azure seas.
+Situated in the Adriatic Sea, off the Dalmatian coast, Hvar is characterized by green, unspoiled landscapes and small, pebbly beaches lapped by calm, azure seas.
 Natural charms aside, Hvar Town attracts well-heeled travelers with its pedestrian marble streets, chic restaurants, and fashionable party spots.

 Diocletian’s Palace, Split